Rainbow (clipper): Performance

 Rainbow proved to be an excellent ship in every way, most importantly she was tremendously fast."

 Rainbow carried a great deal of canvas — perhaps too much!

 On her maiden voyage, Captain Land had sailed her so aggressively that just four days after leaving New York her top gallant masts came out.
 She was nearly lost.

-Rainbow returned to New York on the 19th of September 1845 with a new record of 7 months and 17 days for the round trip.
+Rainbow returned to New York on 19 September 1845 with a new record of 7 months and 17 days for the round trip.
 In the process of setting this record, Rainbows remaining set of sails had been blown out, necessitating ten days of repairs while underway.

 At this point, even a hard-driving clipper captain had to acknowledge that his exciting new vessel was somewhat oversparred.
 Land had three feet cut off the masts.
 The decision to reduce the height of the masts seemed to work out well, without negative impact on performance.

-On her second voyage to China the Rainbow went out against the northeast monsoon in just ninety-two days and came home to New York in eighty-eight on the 29th of February 1848, demonstrating her ability to sail windward well.
+On her second voyage to China the Rainbow went out against the northeast monsoon in just ninety-two days and came home to New York in eighty-eight on 29 February 1848, demonstrating her ability to sail windward well.
 Only very few square-riggers of that or any other time were able to perform better than her.